Israel2800/ProHiringAndroid/README.md

 ---

 ## Justification for Device, Operating System Version, and Supported Orientations
-The Android operating system was chosen due to the large number of users currently using devices with this operating system.
-This project targets android version with a minSdk = 24, which offers enhanced and updated functionalities, ensuring a better user experience.
+The Android operating system was chosen due to its large user base.
+This project targets Android version 7.0 (API level 24) as the minimum requirement.
+However, targeting Android 12 (API level 31) or higher will provide a better user experience with improved features and performance optimizations.

 The app supports vertical orientation only, as this provides a more comfortable and visually appealing graphical representation for users.
 This choice enhances navigation and usability within the app.